 Social media is the second most effective source for hiring candidates after referrals.
 Using social media for recruiting purposes gives you access to a large global pool of candidates.
 Facebook has more than 1.86 billion users, Twitter has 320 million and LinkedIn has over 450 million.
 These channels not only allow you to reach active candidates but also enhance your ability to reach passive candidates.

 So if you don’t have a social media strategy in place, it’s time to make one.
 Here are some tips which you can use on the following social media:

 Using Facebook for recruitment

 Facebook has recently launched the Jobs section which can also be there on your Facebook page.

 Add a cover photo that depicts your company’s culture.
 Also, fill in the details about your company on your page.

 Ask your employees to engage with your brand on Facebook.

 Join groups and like pages that are relevant to your prospective candidates.
 For instance, if you are hiring Software Developers you can join a Python group and like a similar page.
 Look out for members who match your candidate persona.
 Don’t spam on these forums otherwise, you will be blocked from them.

 Keep sharing images and videos about your company on your Facebook page.
-Usually, images and videos have more engagement on Facebook than on traditional media.
+Usually, images and social media videos have more engagement on Facebook than on traditional media.
 Share images with the following resolution (in px):

 - Post: 940 x 788